SteviLen420/TQE_simulation/RESULTS/E_plus_I_Simulation/TQE_Universe_Simulation_Full_Pipeline_E+I_20250918_081329/README.md

 This plot provides a detailed look into the entropy dynamics of a top-performing ("best-case") universe.
 This specific universe (ID 361) successfully achieved both long-term stability and a final law lock-in.
 The chart tracks the **Global entropy** of the entire universe (black line) alongside the entropy of eight distinct **local Regions** within it.

+### Note on "Best Universe" Selection Criteria

+The "Best Universes" are selected based on a multi-step ranking process designed to identify the most efficiently stabilizing outcomes.
+The criteria are as follows:

+1. **Filtering for Success**: Only universes that achieved a "lock-in" state during the simulation are considered candidates.

+2. **Ranking by Speed**: The candidates are then ranked in ascending order based on their `lock_epoch` value.
+The universe with the lowest `lock_epoch` is considered the "best."

+3. **Tie-breaking**: In the event of a tie in `lock_epoch`, the universe with the smaller absolute difference between Energy and Information (`|E-I|`) is ranked higher.

 <img width="1781" height="1093" alt="best_uni_rank01_uid00361_E+I" src="https://github.com/user-attachments/assets/22099c23-b002-47a5-814f-d4b47bc94ccc" />

 **Analysis:**